Update – Harrowstorm DLC (Last Updated 1st May 2020) build being refined and making gradual formatting changes.

 One important thing to remember about positioning is to always try to stay within range of Crown as that, again, is where you’ll be placing 80-90% of your heals.
 It is good to get into the habit of staying near Crown if your new to running in large groups though.

 The key to effectively dodging zergs and keeping yourself alive is learning to predict their path.
 This comes from experience not just from going against zergs but also running in zergs.
 The number one thing to keep in mind with zergs is they’ll generally go where the biggest clump of players are.
 As a healer, you generally should not be with the big clump of players but rather on the outskirts.
 This typically makes it a lot easier for healers to get out of the way of Zergs and survive longer.
-Also, roll dodge/Deceptive Predator is your friend.
+Also, roll dodge, Deceptive Predator and Race Against Time are your friends.
+Keep Deceptive Predator and Race Against Time up as much as possible

 When Zergs move around, balled up, in the inner Keep, they are trying to gradually cap the flags.
 So try to move to the opposite flag they’re at to prevent them from capping it.
 This works better when there are other players around though.

-Magicka management shouldn’t be too much of a problem, for the most part, since Healing Springs gives a pretty good Magicka return and there’s usually a decent supply of enemies around for a quick resto heavy attack.
+Magicka management shouldn’t be too much of a problem, for the most part, there’s usually a decent supply of enemies around for a quick resto heavy attack.
 But there will always be times when your Magicka runs low especially when sieging Keeps and there are fewer enemies to Heavy Attack (since they’re hiding behind the wall).
 In these situations, you have to be extra careful not to spam your key abilities too much since you’ll be refreshing your Siege Shields regularly as well as Purging.
 Be wary of using a Pot to bring your Magicka up though since you need to have an Immov Pot up for when the Keep is breached.
 If you think you’ll have enough time, then go for it, if not, then wait.

 Remember to Heal and Buff yourself and friendlies when repairing doors/walls as bombers love to target repairers in large clumps.
 If not in combat, you can also do this on the Transitus.
 Be wary of spamming heals and buffs if stuck in combat around a Transitus, though, as this will likely increase the amount of time you and friendlies are stuck in combat.
 Instead, just be ready to buff and spam heals in case a bomber appears before you and friendlies can use the Transitus.

-If you find yourself not being able to cast Healing Springs at all due to lag (or from spamming it too much), switch to using Enchanted Growth instead and Weapon Bar swap a couple of times in between casts.
-Once you’ve done that, you should be able to start using Healing Springs again.
-Try to avoid spamming Healing Springs too much by waiting 2-3 seconds before casting it again and/or use Enchanted Growth in between.
-Realistically the only time it is actually effective to spam Healing Springs is if you and your group are constantly taking damage.
+If you find yourself not being able to cast Illustrious Healing at all due to lag (or from spamming it too much), switch to using Enchanted Growth instead and Weapon Bar swap a couple of times in between casts.
+Once you’ve done that, you should be able to start using Illustrious Healing again.
+Try to avoid spamming Illustrious Healing too much.
+Wait 6-8 seconds before casting it again and spam Enchanted Growth if absolutely needed (you’ve got plenty of other buffs to keep up on your group mates).
+The only time you should be regularly spamming Illustrious Healing is to place it ahead of the group if you are moving around together in a tight ball group.

-I’d like to thank my <Army of the Pact> Guild Mates and GM Crow for teaching me so much about Cyrodiil PvP and for being so friendly and welcoming.
-Running with you all these past few months has been so much fun!
+I’d like to thank my <Army of the Pact> Guild Mates and (former) GM Crow for teaching me so much about Cyrodiil PvP back in the day.
+I’d like to thank my Guildmates again for letting me tag along as I’ve returned and relearnt the game after my year-long break.